vshtong/PLaZA/README.md

   - Now run the plaza-app.py
       - Allow whatever automatic installation appears after running our "plaza-app.py"
   - **Installation is now complete.**

+(For further help, look at the original liboqs' instructions for more context: https://github.com/open-quantum-safe/liboqs-python)